 Theater at Monmouth

-For Shakespeare in American Communities, Theater at Monmouth will tour Twelfth Night (Fall 2013) directed by Resident Company Member James Noel Hoban.
-The company will provide related educational activities, including workshops, post-performance discussions, and a teacher resource guide.
-They anticipate reaching 16 schools throughout Maine.
+Theater at Monmouth will present a touring production of The Tempest directed by Artistic Director Dawn McAndrews, as part of their Shakespeare in Maine Communities program.
+The company will provide related educational activities, including workshops, residencies, talkbacks, and a teacher resource guide.
+They anticipate reaching 40 schools located in Maine.